FlorinskiyDI/aim-angular/aim-angular/README.feature.md

     aim-2-2: implement logging of detected errors.
         - implement logger that allow write logs to different places (console, local storage).
 In future we can extend logic to write logs it db.
         - update code to log unhandled errors that occur.

+## aim-3: setup enviroments
+- setup enviroments for stage and prod.
+- using env in deploy. if site will be use subdomain, then script should has option for base-href, for example -> ng build --configuration=production --base-href=/your-subdomain/